antonioalbert0/antonioalbert0/README.md

-# Welcome to my profile!
+# Welcome to my profile! 🎉

-My real name is Albert, I'm a more backend-focused programmer, I'm proudly Brazilian, in love with a girl called Clarisse and I'm constantly exploring the world of programming.

-Transforming coffee into code since 2021. 🚀
+Let me introduce myself, my real name is Albert, I've been programming for about 4 years, I'm fluent in Javascript, I have more affinity with backend, but I'm always learning new technologies and I'm currently studying Android development with compose.

 ## My performance lately